-The corner stones of our style of ground blind turkey bowhunting are: setting up in a known traffic area for gobblers and waiting patiently for something to happen.
-That does not mean that every day is a wild turkey festival or that there aren’t days when you see nothing.
-Yesterday, things were slow in our 20 yard circle of bow range possibilities.
+The cornerstone of my style of wild turkey bowhunting for wild turkey gobblers is setting up in a well scouted, known traffic area for gobblers and waiting patiently for something to happen.
+That does not mean that every day is a wild turkey festival because as you know there are days when you see nothing.
+Yesterday was one of those days, things were slow in our 20 yard circle of bow range possibilities.

 Directly in front of the blind we have 4 decoys set up.
-They are all within eay bow range.
+They are all within easy bow range.

-A group of yakety yack Jakes showed up on the opposite side of the fence in front of us.
-They saw our decoys and went back and forth but never noticed the new hole in the fence that Terry made earlier in the week.
+The First Action: A group of yakety yack Jakes showed up on the opposite side of the fence in front of us.
+They saw our decoys and walked back and forth but never noticed the new hole in the fence that Terry had made earlier in the week.

-He did.
-Now I rooted for him to make a right turn and take a walk down to where Fred and I were.
+And he did.
+Now I rooted for him to make a right turn and take a walk down to where the decoys and Fred Lutger and I were.

-Heck, we weren’t on the same wave length and the longbeard turned around and walked back the way he came.
-A minute later another gobbler came from the right and walked past the gate opening, going the way the longbeard exited.
+Rats, we weren’t on the same wave length and the longbeard turned around and walked back the way he came.
+Minutes later another gobbler came from the right and walked past the gate opening, going the way the longbeard exited.

 All at once one heck of a wild turkey fight broke out down from the open gate.
 They were loud and energized.